Fact checkedFact Checked

 Also, it’s worth noting the side effects of drinking too much coffee.
 You might end up with a bad case of insomnia.
 Caffeine intake all day long keeps you alert[12].
 It means you might find yourself battling insomnia.

-This does not mean that coffee and lemons are bad.
+This does not mean that coffee and lemon are bad.
 These two drinks are quite healthy and have loads of benefits[13] that improve your quality of life.
 However, it’s not true that drinking lemon coffee every day will give you your dream body.

-Things You Should Never Add to Coffee
+Things You Should Never Add To Coffee

 Coffee is a popular drink of choice for many.
 In fact, by September 2021, global coffee exports[17] were 10.07 million bags.
 However, not everyone is a fan of drinking black coffee.
 You might prefer to add a few ingredients to make it taste and smell better.